-Best-known for making Arles the most important photography festival in the world, Francois Hébel is bringing stars such as Friedlander, Koudelka and Rodchenko to Foto/Industria
+Best-known for making Arles the most important photography festival in the world, Francois Hébel is bringing stars such as Friedlander, Koudelka and Rodchenko to the Foto/Industria in Bologna

-Foto/Industria Biennial returns to Bologna this Autumn, with 14 exhibitions based on the idea of identity and illusion in photographs of work, including image-makers such as Thomas Ruff, Josef Koudelka, Lee Friedlander, Joan Fontcuberta, Alexander Rodchenko, Mitch Epstein, Yukichi Watabe, John Myers and Michele Borzoni.
-The Biennial, which is back for its third edition, is produced by the MAST Foundation, a cultural centre established in 2013, and the festival is curated by Francois Hébel – the man best known for resurrecting Les Rencontres d’Arles, which he directed from 1986 to 1987, and from 2002 to 2014.
-First time around, he showed photographers such as Nan Goldin and Martin Parr to outrage; second time, he took an event on the verge of bankruptcy, €450,000 in debt and attracting just 9000 visitors per season, and re-defined it as the world’s most important photography festival.
-BJP caught up with Hébel about the third edition of Foto/Industria; read our 2015 interview with him here.
+Foto/Industria Biennial returns to Bologna, with 14 exhibitions centring around identity and illusion in photographs of work by image-makers such as Thomas Ruff, Josef Koudelka, Lee Friedlander, Joan Fontcuberta, Alexander Rodchenko, Mitch Epstein, Yukichi Watabe, John Myers and Michele Borzoni.
+The Biennial, which is back for its third edition, is produced by the MAST Foundation, a cultural centre established in 2013, and the festival is curated by Francois Hébel – the man best known for resurrecting Les Rencontres d’Arles, which he directed from 1986-87, and from 2002-14.
+First time around at Arles, Hébel showed photographers such as Nan Goldin and Martin Parr and was greeted with outrage; second time, he took an event on the verge of bankruptcy, €450,000 in debt and attracting just 9000 visitors per season, and transformed it the world’s most important photography festival.
+BJP caught up with Hébel to ask about the third edition of Foto/Industria; read our 2015 interview with him here.